FilippoAiraldi/mpcrl-for-ramp-metering/traffic_mpc_lstdq/learning/README.txt

 ################# 7th meeting #################
 - always know the optimal TTS when everything is known to the MPC
-	- baseline with perfect information (pars equal to true_pars, and no learnable cost weights)
+	- (V) baseline with perfect information (pars equal to true_pars, and no learnable cost weights)
-	- baseline with no learning
+	- (V) baseline with no learning
-- normalize perturbation first action, so that I can specify a single weight good for both ramp and flow control
+- (V) normalize perturbation first action, so that I can specify a single weight good for both ramp and flow control
+- rate variability
-- try lower constraint violation penalty, so that TTS matters more
+	- (V) try lower constraint violation penalty, so that TTS matters more
-- add control rate variation to RL stage cost
+	- (V) add control rate variation to RL stage cost
 - try lower update frequencies
 - try Gauss-Newton hessian approximation (still requires positive semidefinite modification) (just need to save dQ * dQ' as hessian and reduce as sum)
 - backtracking
-	- cannot be done on the whole batch, just do it for the worst TD error
+	- (V) cannot be done on the whole batch, just do it for the worst TD error
-	- the function is not really f.
+	- (V) the function is not really f.
 It is: f + v * sum(0, g), since our backtrack search is on a constrained box.
 The derivative is: df + v * dg * (sign() + 1), where v is larger than the inf norm of the multipliers of the original problem (for example, double of the last solution)
+- baseline
+	- do a lot of multistart for the perfect information MPC, we have to be sure it is the best we can get
+	- create a demand where the slope and height are randomly selected